jhrv/sensu-influxdb-proxy-extension/README.md

 #performance

-The extension will buffer up points until it reaches the configured buffer_size length, and then post all the points in the buffer to InfluxDB.
+The extension will buffer up points until it reaches the configured **buffer_size** length or **buffer_max_age**, and then post all the points in the buffer to InfluxDB.
-Depending on your load, you will want to tune the buffer_size configuration to match your environment.
+Depending on your load, you will want to tune these configurations to match your environment.

 Example:
-If you set the buffer_size to 1000, and you have a event-frequency of 100 per second, it will give you about a ten second lag before the data is available through the InfluxDB query API.
+If you set the **buffer_size** to 1000, and you have a event-frequency of 100 per second, it will give you about a ten second lag before the data is available through the InfluxDB query API.

 buffer_size / event-frequency = latency

+However, if you set the **buffer_max_age** to 5 seconds, it will flush the buffer each time it exeeds this limit.

-I recommend testing different buffer_sizes depending on your environment and requirements.
+I recommend testing different **buffer_size**s and **buffer_max_age**s depending on your environment and requirements.